-The cysteamine whitening cream has been shown to be effective for:
+Cysteamine cream has been clinically shown to be effective for:

 Cysteamine Cream can be applied any time of the year regardless of sun exposure and is suitable for all skin tones.